AUTOMATIC1111/stable-diffusion-webui/README.md

 ## Backend support

-**SD.Next** supports two main backends: *Original* and *Diffusers*:
+**SD.Next** supports two main backends: *Diffusers* and *Original*:

 - **Diffusers**: Based on new [Huggingface Diffusers](https://huggingface.co/docs/diffusers/index) implementation
   Supports *original* SD models as well as *all* models listed below
+  This backend is set as default for new installations
   See [wiki article](https://github.com/vladmandic/automatic/wiki/Diffusers) for more information
 - **Original**: Based on [LDM](https://github.com/Stability-AI/stablediffusion) reference implementation and significantly expanded on by [A1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
-  This is the default backend and it is fully compatible with all existing functionality and extensions
+  This backend and is fully compatible with most existing functionality and extensions written for *A1111 SDWebUI*
   Supports **SD 1.x** and **SD 2.x** models
   All other model types such as *SD-XL, LCM, PixArt, Segmind, Kandinsky, etc.* require backend **Diffusers**